smurve/experiments/README.md

 ## Build

+At best, you start from Jenkinsfile that describes the build process.

 There are various docker images to be built in this project
  - A variety of model trainers that can run as kubernetes jobs
  - A flask web application that uses some of the models